 Episode-based cost measures represent the cost to Medicare for the items and services provided to a patient during an episode of care ("episode").
-In all supplemental documentation, the term "cost" generally means the standardized 1 Medicare allowed amount, 2 and claims data from Medicare Parts A, B, and D3 are used to construct this episode-based cost measure.
+In all supplemental documentation, the term "cost" generally means the standardized Medicare allowed amount, and claims data from Medicare Parts A, B, and D3 are used to construct this episode-based cost measure.

-The Asthma/COPD episode-based cost measure evaluates a clinician's or clinician group's risk-adjusted and specialty-adjusted cost to Medicare for patients who receive medical care to manage and treat asthma or COPD.
-This chronic condition measure includes the costs of services that are clinically related to the attributed clinician's role in managing care during an Asthma/COPD episode.
+The Depression episode-based cost measure evaluates a clinician's or clinician group's risk-adjusted and specialty-adjusted cost to Medicare for patients receiving medical care to manage and treat depression.
+This chronic condition measure includes the costs of services that are clinically related to the attributed clinician's role in managing care during a Depression episode.